ghedger/pgame/README.md

     - A way for the player to input his choice.
     - Reporting against a game history log and derived statistics is a must.

+We will exercise as much of the Symfony framework and supporting components like Assetic as we can within the scope of time and the core requirements.

 Authentication is NOT required for this implementation.

 Theory of Operation
 ===================